CircuitSetup/Remote/README.md

 Battery monitoring requires knowledge about the cell capacity.
 Note that the capacity _per cell_ is required to be entered.
 Most batteries consist of two or more cells; in that case divide the nominal capacity by the number of cells and enter the number here.

 The battery CircuitSetup supplies as part of their kit is a dual-cell 5000mAh LiPo battery.
 The value to enter here is therefore 2500.

+---

+### HA/MQTT Settings

+##### &#9193; Use Home Assistant (MQTT 3.1.1)

+If checked, the Remote will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt)

+##### &#9193; Broker IP[:port] or domain[:port]

+The broker server address.
+Can be a domain (eg. "myhome.me") or an IP address (eg "192.168.1.5").
+The default port is 1883.
+If different port is to be used, it can be specified after the domain/IP and a colon ":", for example: "192.168.1.5:1884".
+Specifying the IP address is preferred over a domain since the DNS call adds to the network overhead.
+Note that ".local" (MDNS) domains are not supported.

+##### &#9193; User[:Password]

+The username (and optionally the password) to be used when connecting to the broker.
+Can be left empty if the broker accepts anonymous logins.

+##### &#9193; Button x topic

+The MQTT topic for on/off messages.
+Nothing is published/sent if the topic is empty.

+##### &#9193; Button x message on ON/OFF

+The MQTT message to publish to the button's topic when a button is pressed/released (or in case of a maintained switch: when the switch is put in "on"/"off" position).
+If a field is empty, nothing is published/sent.

 ## Appendix B: Display messages